 Attorney Marklein is a partner of CJMM.
-She practices in the areas of labor and employment law, civil litigation and insurance defense litigation.
+She specializes in the areas of labor and employment law, civil and insurance defense litigation, and alternative family planning.

 She has represented businesses and individuals in various types of litigation, from contract disputes to personal injuries.
 She also enjoys providing her business clients with cost-effective employment advice and representation to help avoid employment claims and limit potential exposure if a claim arises.

-Attorney Marklein serves as the Immediate Past President of the Baraboo Area Chamber of Commerce.
-Her additional community and professional activities include serving on the Wisconsin Defense Counsel Board of Directors, and as Secretary of the Baraboo Business Improvement District.
-She is a member of the Sauk County Bar Association, State Bar of Wisconsin, Sauk Columbia Society for Human Resource Management and Rotary Club of Baraboo.
+Attorney Marklein serves on the Baraboo Area Chamber of Commerce Board of Directors and serves as the Secretary/Treasurer for the Wisconsin Defense Counsel, Wisconsin’s statewide civil defense bar.
+She is a member of the Sauk County Bar Association, State Bar of Wisconsin and Sauk-Columbia Society for Human Resource Management.

-Attorney Marklein is a graduate of the University of Wisconsin Law School, where she was an Articles Editor of the Wisconsin Women's Law Journal and served as a judicial intern to Wisconsin Supreme Court Justice David T. Prosser, Jr. She was admitted to the bar in 2008 and is admitted to practice in Wisconsin state courts, the U.S. District Courts for the Western and Eastern Districts of Wisconsin and the Seventh Circuit Court of Appeals.
-She received her Bachelor of Arts degree from the University of Wisconsin-Madison in 2005.
+A lifelong Wisconsin resident and proud Badger, Attorney Marklein is a graduate of the University of Wisconsin Law School and obtained her Bachelor of Arts degree from the University of Wisconsin-Madison.
+During law school, she served as an Articles Editor of the Wisconsin Women's Law Journal and served as a judicial intern to Wisconsin Supreme Court Justice David T. Prosser, Jr. She is admitted to practice in Wisconsin state courts, the U.S. District Courts for the Western and Eastern Districts of Wisconsin and the Seventh Circuit Court of Appeals.
+She received her Bachelor of Arts degree from the University of Wisconsin-Madison.